Mango Banana Smoothie

 START YOUR DAY WITH A MANGO BANANA SMOOTHIE!

 I make this mango banana smoothie all the time, usually when I’ve got a mango that is about to hit its peak.
-There’s a little frozen cauliflower in here, too, which sounds weird, I know, but I swear you can’t taste it, and it gives the smoothie an extra boost.
+There’s a little chia seeds in here, too, which gives the smoothie an extra boost.

 Most of the time, I end up freezing bananas that are a little too ripe for my kids to touch.
 And when I do, this mango banana smoothie is one of my favorite ways to use them!